boehr/avatar/README.md

 * go to project folder and run 'npm install'
 * .bin/avatar <port> (starts the server, port is optional)

+Note: installation can be a bit tricky, since the required lib (node-canvas) depends on a lib call "cairo", which must be installed properly on the system.
+(See: https://github.com/LearnBoost/node-canvas#installation)

 Usage
 -------------------------------------------------